saharama/saharama.github.io/essays/intro.md

 ## Software Application
 Although I am still unsure what career path and field in Electrical Engineering I want to pursue, it is apparent that software plays a big part in the simulation, automation, and efficiency in all of these fields.

 As explained above, software plays a large part in the success of these labs, in both software and hardware related fields.
-I look forward to learning about the efficient development of software in groups.
+I look forward to learning about the efficient development of software in groups. \

+For instance, power design companies rely on software to correctly size and check safety devices and equipment, such as electrical breakers and cables.
+Power Engineering software plays a big part in ensuring the safety of the average person.

+In RF and Microwave Circuit design, sof

 ## Moving Forward - I See The Light!
 In the future, I hope to further automate and optimize work that I see myself doing in the future.
 In terms of short-term goals,